RichSee/EnergyPlus/design/FY2023/NFP-90-1-Metrics-23-1.md

 ||![grafik](https://user-images.githubusercontent.com/49325382/173150460-8e50e95d-ba7a-45c6-98ab-4257ac2382f7.png)||
 |Case III<br>![grafik](https://user-images.githubusercontent.com/49325382/173149950-452a7920-0ccd-4ea8-b316-90e563a49037.png)|Building Load is greater than the capacity of the unit at the Full Compressor Speed||
 ||![grafik](https://user-images.githubusercontent.com/49325382/173150028-3732a2c7-bff3-4616-abb9-e1e3d735cea5.png)|

-There are also other variations, but I think they are not needed.
-E.g., Heat pumps having a Heat Comfort Controller, Heat Pump Having a Two-capacity Compressor or Heat Pump Having a Triple-Capacity Compressor

-These temperature bin values changed in the newer version, thus we need to define two arrays one for the older and one for the newer version.

 ## Approach
 For each metric, we will first identify a set of EnergyPlus components to which the metric applies.
 We will then locate sample files that contain these object types -- to be used in testing.
 Coils we currently belive will be included are shown in the outline below.